forknote/configs/README.md

-# configs
+# Public configurations of cryptocurrencies, using forknote
-Config files for forknote
+Submit your configuration, if your coin is public